-Competencies are institutional, integrative general learning outcomes (knowledge, skills, and attitudes) common to all undergraduates that support, reinforce, or complement program-specific outcomes.
+The Shared Competencies are institutional, integrative learning outcomes (knowledge, skills, and attitudes) common to all undergraduates that support, reinforce, or complement program-specific outcomes.

 Competency framing language is text that communicates the content of that competency to educators and learners.
 It is not a definition.
 Rather it offers a range of knowledge, skills, and attributes that each competency entails.

-Syracuse University is implementing shared competencies for two main reasons:
+Syracuse University is implementing shared competencies for six main reasons:

-The shared competencies are a separate endeavor from the shared reading and changes being proposed for the first year experience.
-However, we anticipate that the revised first year experience will enhance student development of two of the competencies: Ethics, Integrity, and Commitment to Diversity and Inclusion through the course's learning objectives and activities.
+The Shared Competencies are a separate endeavor from the first year experience.
+However, the first year experience will enhance student development of Ethics, Integrity, and Commitment to Diversity and Inclusion through the course's learning objectives and activities.